magmukendi/my100daysOfCode.v.2/README.md

 # my100daysOfCode
 <h4> In this repository I document my journey for the 100 days of Coding challenge</h4>

+## Day 40/100: july 15th 2022:
+ - Worked on useEffect cleanuo function
+ - Worked on the toggle dark mode / light mode
+ - working on the markdown editor on
+ - how to use localStorage

 ## Day 39/100 July 14th 2022:
 - Worked on a meme Generator.
 - Intro to Redux.